LukeGrahamLandry/franca/devlog.md

 - more pointer math helper functions.
 - print negative numbers.
 - round float to int asm and print that.
 TODO: llvm
+- inline the basic functions (like add) asm so dont have to do the jump.
+- load/store for u8 for working with CStrs.

 ## out of order constants (Apr 27)